loiluu/smc/README.md

-To compile, run:
+#To compile
    make

-To run QIFS:
+#To run SMC
-   ./RunQIFS inputfile
+   ./RunSMC inputfile

-*Note for insallation and run:
+#Note for insallation and run:
 - Install some python libraries: sympy, ply.
 - Install Mathematica and Mathlink for Linux.
 - The pcre_tohampi.pm is runnable with Perl-5.10.0, other versions of Perl we haven't tested yet.
+- You also need JDK.

-*Top-level directory structure
+#Top-level directory structure
-README
+- README

   Basic documentation

-qifs_lexer.py
+- qifs_lexer.py

-   The lexer file for QIFS language.
+  The lexer file for SMC language.
 We use PLY library for parsing the input.

-qifs_parser.py
+- qifs_parser.py

-   The main parser of QIFS.
+   The main parser of SMC.
 This module reads and parses the input, converts to CNF and does other tasks as described in the paper.
 Finally it generates the intermediate language for further processing

-core.py, utils.py
+- core.py, utils.py

    Supporting files for the main parser.

-main.c
+- main.c

    Reads the generated intermediate file and does the counting job by querying to Mathematica.

-utils.c
+- utils.c

    Provide the call and interaction with Mathematica.

-match_regex.c
+- match_regex.c

    Handle regexes operations.

-contains.c
+- contains.c

    Handle contains operations, both single contains and conjunction of contains.

-pcre_tohampi.pm, YAPE, run_pcre.pl, read_pcre.py
+- pcre_tohampi.pm, YAPE, run_pcre.pl, read_pcre.py

    Convert and translate pcre regexes to an intermediate language and transform to GFs domain.

+- automaton
+   Handle regexes and automatons conversons.
-config.h
+- config.h

    Configure the attributes of the tool.

-rawutils.py, rawparser.py, rawlexer.py
+- rawutils.py, rawparser.py, rawlexer.py
-   Translate C String operators, like strcasestr, strlen,... to QIFS language.
+   Translate C String operators, like strcasestr, strlen,... to SMC language.